Old Testament Books

 Sovereignty over the Nations.
 Daniel has been outlined

-and annotated to some degree.
+and annotated in considerable detail through the first two chapters.
 The NASB text has been incorporated

-in certain sections.
-At initial publication the document is
+in chapters 1 and 2 and in certain other sections.
+At present the document is 54

 historical, detailing events that occur in the lives of Daniel and his